rosshadden/thesis/05-data.md

 ### Local file

 In the local file scenario, a file is read from the local filesystem of the Cornerstone web server.
-The size of the file is altered between tests, ranging from an empty file to a significantly large one.
+The size of the file is altered between tests, ranging from an empty file to a large one.
 This is a very common situation in web applications, which often need to read local files.

 The files are made during an initialization process using the GNU `truncate` command and stored in `/tmp`, which is a `tmpfs` filesystem residing in memory on the server.
 When requested, these files are read from the filesystem using the asynchronous Node.js command `fs.readFile`.
 After a file is finished being read into the working memory of the web application server, it resolves the request `Promise` with the contents of the file.

-Since the `truncate` command merely allocates the size for a file and does not fill it with contents, all of the created are "empty".
+Since the `truncate` command merely allocates the size for a file and does not fill it with contents, all of the created files are "empty".
 To get around this, we actually send the raw `Buffer` data to the client, as opposed to the `UTF-8` encoded contents.
-For example, an "empty" file of size \SI{4}{\byte} would be sent to the client as:
+For example, an "empty" file of size \SI{4}{\byte} is sent to the client as:

 ```json
 {